 As soon as a consumer (with the Sephora app) walks in the store, they are provided with a map of the store along with promotional offers in each section.

-As more and more marketing strategies are now being formulated around targeted and data driven solutions, proximity marketing is already being considered a huge hit!
+As more and more marketing strategies are now being formulated around targeted and data-driven solutions, proximity marketing is already being considered a huge hit!

 It is perhaps one of the fastest and most effective mobile marketing solutions to gain a competitive edge within an industry.
-While personalised content is a vital success factor, the key is to serve your consumers at the right time and the right place.
+While personalized content is a vital success factor, the key is to serve your consumers at the right time and the right place.

-Because of its ability to capitalize on location and data driven experiences, proximity technology has a tremendous impact on marketing strategies.
+Because of its ability to capitalize on location and data-driven experiences, proximity technology has a tremendous impact on marketing strategies.
 And it is only expected to improve in the years to come!